Bovey0809/samurai/PIPELINE_README.md

 # Ball Detection and SAMURAI Tracking Pipeline

-A robust and efficient pipeline that combines YOLO ball detection with SAMURAI single-object tracking to create a comprehensive ball tracking system.
+This pipeline integrates YOLO ball detection with SAMURAI tracking to create a robust ball tracking system that can handle detection failures gracefully.

 ## Overview

-This pipeline implements an intelligent integration of two powerful computer vision models:
+The pipeline implements the logic described in `pipeline.md`:

 1. **YOLO Detection**: Detects balls in each frame using a trained YOLO model
 2. **SAMURAI Tracking**: Uses SAMURAI for precise object tracking and segmentation
-3. **Smart Integration**: Combines both systems to handle detection failures gracefully
+3. **Smart Integration**: Combines both systems to handle detection failures and maintain tracking continuity

 ## Architecture